murlipatel1/e-commerce-recommendation-nextjs-postgres/backend/README.md

 - `PUT /products/:id`: Update a product by ID
 - `DELETE /products/:id`: Delete a product by ID

+### Reviews

+- `POST /api/v1/reviews`: Create a new review
+- `GET /api/v1/reviews/:productId`: Get all reviews for the given product

 ### Recommendation Endpoints
 - `GET /recommendations/:userId`: Retrieve product recommendations for a user